moudy/expressjs-base/README.md

 SASS + Browserify.
 Assets are served using [Broccoli](https://github.com/broccolijs/broccoli) as middleware.
 See `Brocfile.js` for configuration.

 ### Assets (production)
-A postinstall script builds assets into `assets/` using [Broccoli](https://github.com/broccolijs/broccoli).
-They are then served and fingerprinted by [Asset Rack](https://github.com/johngeorgewright/asset-rack.git#e00df32f65505d00708f67dafe616c536c47b6f7).
+A postinstall script builds fingerprinted and gziped assets into `assets/` using [Broccoli](https://github.com/broccolijs/broccoli).
 You can optionally provide some AWS credentials as environment variables and `script/deploy-assets` will deploy the assets to an S3 bucket.
 Make sure to specify the bucketname and change the asset host in `config/environments/production.js`.
-The `asset-url` handlebars helper (in `lib/handlebars-helpers.js`) takes care of the url re-writing based on the asset host.
+The `asset-url` handlebars helper (in `lib/handlebars-helpers.js`) takes care of the url re-writing based on the asset host and fingerprint.

 ### Testing
 A basic starting point for mocha tests in `test/`